flyteorg/flyte/rsts/concepts/data_management.rst

 Metadata in Flyte is critical to enable the passing of data between tasks.
 It allows to perform in-memory computations for branches or send partial outputs from one task to another or compose outputs from multiple tasks into one input to be sent to a task.

 Thus, metadata is restricted due to its omnipresence.
-Each `meta output` / `input` cannot be larger than 1MB.
-If you have `List[int]`, it cannot be larger than 1MB, considering the other input entities.
+Each `meta output`/`input` cannot be larger than 1MB.
+If you have `List[int]`, it cannot be larger than 1MB, considering other input entities.
 In scenarios where large lists or strings need to be sent between tasks, file abstraction is preferred.

 ``LiteralType`` & Literals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~